Lumenzia: Recommended Learning Plan

 • Watch the "Quick Start" video.
 This may be found by clicking the "Tutorials" button in Lumenzia or going to the overview page.
 This provides a high-level overview of the Lumenzia workflow to get you started.

-• If you have purchased my master courses, I recommend first watching the Dodging and Burning Master Course first (if you already purchased and registered, just log in at gregbenzphotography.teachable.com).
+• If you have purchased the "master courses", I recommend first watching the Dodging and Burning Master Course first (if you already purchased and registered, just log in at gregbenzphotography.teachable.com).
 This course teaches the artistic principles and luminosity masking techniques to help create depth and dimension in any image.
 It is designed to be applicable for all skill levels, with introductory chapters for beginners and progressively working towards advanced levels.
 I recommend watching the course in order, but advanced users may skip any section marked for beginners or as optional.
 Be sure to read the written segments, as they are a critical part of the course (ie, the course is much, much more than just videos).

 • If you purchased the Exposure Blending Master Course, I recommend watching it next (if you already purchased and registered, just log in at gregbenzphotography.teachable.com).
 This course goes well beyond blending exposures for expanded dynamic range.
 In fact, the core lessons are about "multi-processing" a single RAW file, which allows you to extract more color and detail from any scene.
 This course is similarly designed to be watched in order, though advanced users may skip segments marked for beginners.